Synonyms: E equals m c-square

 Within the commonly accepted models of physics, certain particles are not built of even more fundamental sub-particles – they are themselves elementary.
 Examples for elementary particles are electrons, quarks and neutrinos, while particles such as protons or neutrons consist of sub-units and are thus not elementary.
 The study of elementary particles is called particle physics, under which keyword some more information about the theoretical framework of elementary particles can be found.

 Synonyms: elementary particles

-Special cases of an ellipse are a circle (in this special case, both focus points are at the same location) and a straight line joining the two focal points (in this special case, the specific distance chosen is equal to the distance between the two focal points).
+Special cases of an ellipse are a circle (in this special case, both focal points are at the same location) and a straight line joining the two focal points (in this special case, the specific distance chosen is equal to the distance between the two focal points).

 Physical quantity with the special property that, in physical processes, energy is neither destroyed nor created, simply transformed from one form of energy to another.
 Some of the different forms of energy that are defined separately are kinetic energy, thermal energy and the energy carried by electromagnetic radiation.

 Processes that transform one form of energy into another take place in all machines we use in everyday life, from the engine of a subway train (electrical energy into kinetic energy of the train) to an electric blanket (electrical energy into thermal energy).

 One important consequence of special relativity is that energy and mass are completely equivalent – two different ways to define what is, on closer inspection, one and the same physical quantity.
 See the keyword equivalence between mass and energy.